jvh52278/space_engineers_sbc_editor/READ_ME.txt

 -the component types of required components
 -the required quantity of required components
 -the critical component
+-secondary values specific to certain blocks -> ie, assembly speed

-At the moment, these two values can be changed, but a component requirement cannot be removed.
+At the moment, a component requirement cannot be removed.
+Additionally, not all secondary values can be changed.

-The following cannot be edited as of this update, however implementation of these capababilities is planned:
+implementation of the following capababilities is planned:
--secondary values specific to certain blocks: for example, power consumption, assembly speed, refining speed, etc
+-increasing the number of secondary values that can be edited -the ability create pre-set changes that can be applied to a specific block -> so that many attributes and values can be changed at once

 ##Using this script##
 This is a command line utility.
 There is no graphical interface.
 Currently, this script only works on files in the "CubeBlocks" folder.
 The text file "available_list" must contain the file names of any SBC files you want to edit.
 Do not include the file extension.
 Each file name must be on a separate line.
 Avoid placing any blank lines in this file.
 If a file is listed, the corresponding SBC file must be in the directory containing the script files.